fabriciopgl/ToDoList/README.md

 **ToDoList Backend Web API**

-This repository contains the backend code for a ToDoList application developed in C# using the .NET framework.
-The project serves as the backbone for managing and organizing tasks in a ToDoList, offering a robust and scalable solution.
+This repository contains the evolving backend code for a ToDoList application developed in C# using the .NET framework.
+The project serves as the dynamic backbone for managing and organizing tasks in a ToDoList, offering a robust and scalable solution.
+Please note that the API is currently in active development, and the code is subject to frequent changes and continuous improvement.

 **Features:**